iamleson98/social-front/README.md

  If there seems to be no translation that suits your need, it's time to define your new one in `src/lib/i18n` files.

  - NOTE: after you have done with your definition. `E.g: {your_new_key: "Translation value"}`, you must run this command: `npm run i18n-gen`.
- This smart command checks for the missings in your translation files, auto add the translation key `"your_new_key"` to the type system, so next calls to `$tranFunc()` will auto hint your defined keys :)) Pretty useful, right ?
+ This smart command checks for the missings in your translation files, auto add the translation key `"your_new_key"` to the type system, so next calls to `$T()` will auto hint your defined keys :)) Pretty useful, right ?

 ## Bugs and feature requests